AnsonLai/Android-Tablet-Passthrough/README.md

 A tiny personal PWA that shuttles PDF/DOCX files between a Windows desktop and an Android tablet over WebRTC — no cloud storage, no accounts.
 Drop a file on the desktop, open it in Word/Acrobat/any editor on the tablet, mark it up, and share it straight back to the desktop.
 See [design-doc.md](design-doc.md) for the full architecture.

-Everything lives in [`app/`](app/) — plain HTML/JS, no build step.
+Everything lives in [`docs/`](docs/) — plain HTML/JS, no build step.

 ## Hosting (one-time)

 The app must be served over **HTTPS** (service workers and PWA install require it).
 The easiest option is GitHub Pages:

-1. Push the contents of `app/` to a repo (e.g. as the repo root or a `docs/` folder).
+1. Push this project to a GitHub repo (the app already lives in `docs/`, which GitHub Pages can serve directly).
-2. Enable GitHub Pages for that repo.
+2. Enable GitHub Pages for the repo: *Settings → Pages → Deploy from a branch → `main` / `docs`*.
 3. Open the published URL on both devices.

 Any static host works (Netlify, Cloudflare Pages, etc.).
 Document data never touches the host — it only serves the app files.
-The WebRTC handshake uses the free public PeerJS broker; if it ever feels flaky, self-host [peerjs-server](https://github.com/peers/peerjs-server) and add `{ host, port, path }` to the `new Peer(...)` options in `app/js/transfer.js`.
+The WebRTC handshake uses the free public PeerJS broker; if it ever feels flaky, self-host [peerjs-server](https://github.com/peers/peerjs-server) and add `{ host, port, path }` to the `new Peer(...)` options in `docs/js/transfer.js`.

 ## Setup (one-time)